andizimmerer/andizimmerer.github.io/content/posts/rapidjson-cmake/index.md

 ...
 ```

-Now CMake will first download RapidJSON and include its headers and then compile our own project.
+Now CMake will first download RapidJSON and include its headers and then compile our project.

 In `my_project.cc` we can now import RapidJSON!